ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 I've talked about the tradeoffs that HM type systems offer, but not what HM type systems actually are.
 So here is where I get particularly reckless.

 This bit is more formal than the rest.
 It's based on the treatment at wikipedia, but I've tried to simplify the notation.
-I'm aiming for something that I would have found fairly readable several months ago.
+I'm aiming for something that I would have found fairly readable several months ago, but I no longer have access to that version of me.

 Also, this part is likely to make more sense if you're familiar with at least one HM-based language.
 That's not a design feature, I just don't trust myself to bridge that inferential gap.